theDapperFoxtrot/fullstackopen-part0-exercises/README.md

     activate server
     server-->>client: render note, add data to json file deactivate server

-    Note over server: The SPA can take the input and render it to the page without the need to reload, while also committing the data to the json file.
 ```
+The SPA can take the input and render it to the page without the need to reload, while also committing the data to the json file.